 Integration Considerations

-Lasso.Security operates as a self-hosted solution requiring DevOps expertise for deployment and maintenance.
+Lasso.Security operates as an open-source gateway requiring teams to evaluate their own deployment and maintenance model.
 Organizations considering this approach should evaluate:

 - DevOps bandwidth for ongoing maintenance